Yurii-Laguta/JB4A-SDK-Android/_posts/2016-03-18-upgrading.md

 date: 2015-05-14 12:00:00
 order: 3
 ---
 Below you will find the required changes to upgrade from an older SDK release to a newer SDK release.
+These instructions assume Android Studio is the IDE.

 ### From v4.2 to v4.3
 Full Documentation for v4.2 can be found [HERE](http://salesforce-marketingcloud.github.io/JB4A-SDK-Android-v4.2.0/).